kalletolonen/pythondjango/README.md

 # pythondjango
-This project is about creating a Django project.
+This project is about creating a Django project for renting out RV's.